ember-learn/guides-source/guides/release/components/wrapping-content-in-a-component.md

 <div class="body">{{this.body}}</div>
 ```

-Now, we can use the `<BlogPost />` component and pass it properties in another template:
+Now, we can use the `<BlogPost />` component and pass its properties in another template:

 ```handlebars
 <BlogPost @title={{this.title}} @body={{this.body}} />